⚠ Before you head to the water check the latest COVID-19 updates. We encourage you to follow CDC recommendations.

 Pick up a few simple California pier fishing tips, check the state regulations, and learn about some of the species you can catch.

-Since California has over 800 miles of coastline, there are plenty of public pier fishing spots to choose from.
-In Northern California, for example, you might have an opportunity to catch a flounder or halibut.
-If you travel down to Southern California, you can catch species like corbina and mackerel.
-If you aren't sure which California public pier is closest, just use the places to fish map to locate one that is nearby.
+With over 800 miles of coastline, there are plenty of public piers to fish from in California.
+For example, in Northern California, you might have an opportunity to catch a flounder or halibut.
+However, if you travel down to Southern California to enjoy some San Diego pier fishing, you can catch species like corbina and mackerel.
+If you aren't sure which California public pier is closest, just use the Places to Fish map to locate one that is nearby.

 One of the most important tips to remember is that the best ocean fishing in California is often dictated by the tides.
 Be sure to check a local tide chart and try to plan your trip during a period when the tide is moving.

-Bring along a medium to medium heavy fishing rod that is about 8 to 9 feet long.
-While you may want to use heavier line for larger species, 12 to 14-pound test monofilament line will be suitable in most situations.
-If you don't have much experience with fishing rigs for saltwater pier fishing, don't worry.
-Just use 20 to 30-pound fluorocarbon leader and follow the instructions for a two-hook bottom fishing rig or three-way saltwater fishing rig.
+Bring along a medium- to medium-heavy fishing rod that is about 8- to 9-feet long.
+While you may want to use heavier line for larger species, 12- to 14-pound test monofilament line will be suitable in most situations.
+If you don't have much experience with pier fishing rigs, don't worry.
+Just use 20- to 30-pound fluorocarbon leader and follow the instructions for a two-hook bottom fishing rig or three-way saltwater fishing rig.

 Remember, part of the fun of fishing is discovering new spots and learning new rigging techniques.
 Learn more where you can go Fishing and Boating in California.